-This adaptation also has the best Adele – not necessarily because the young actress is the best – but because she feels the most authentically French.
+This movie also has the best Adele – not necessarily because the young actress is the best – but because she feels the most authentically French.
 I appreciated the use of subtitles when the characters would have French conversations.
 It felt more authentic and genuine.

-Judi Dench, is of course, fabulous as always, adding a touch of levity to what is a pretty serious adaptation.
+Judi Dench, is, of course, fabulous as always, adding a touch of levity to what is a pretty serious adaptation.
 She knows how to steal a scene and does so quite a few times!

 However, the 2011 adaptation is a bit austere, which may not be to everyone’s taste.
 Many of the light moments are removed from book scenes and from conversations to give the movie a bleaker, more Gothic feel.

-It’s an artistic choice that works, but sometimes I missed lighter moments – like seeing Miss Temple, flirting between Rochester and Jane (he tries, but she’s so stoic!), the games at the house party, etc.
+It’s an artistic choice that works, but sometimes I missed lighter scenes – like seeing Miss Temple, flirting between Rochester and Jane (he tries, but she’s so stoic!), the games at the house party, etc.

 I also felt some parts felt too rushed and condensed, notably Blanche’s story and the other house guests.
 She felt more like a story device than a person.
 A couple of the deleted scenes with Blanche would have improved this aspect easily.